 Our rubric for high performance buildings is simple.
 A high performance building should:

 The key to so many of these high performance building principles lies in the building enclosure – the structural, insulated shell of the building.
-As times change and owners remodel the interior and exterior of the building, it is the building envelope that needs not change if it is well designed.
+As times change and owners remodel the interior and exterior of the building, it is the building envelope that need not change if it is well designed.
 It is often said that the best design is invisible – so it goes with a high performance building.